FHA Loan Calculator

 The Department of Housing and Urban Development (HUD) is the organization that sets specific guidelines for FHA debt-to-income ratios, formulas used to manage the risk of each potential household who borrows FHA loans for home purchases.
 To determine house affordability of an FHA loan, please use our House Affordability Calculator.
 In the Debt-to-Income Ratio drop down selection, there is an option for FHA loan.

 It becomes immediately apparent that FHA loans have the most stringent debt-to-income ratio requirements.
 After all, the FHA was essentially created to absorb the risk inherent in handing out many loans that could be defaulted at any time.

-However, there are exceptions that can be made for borrowers who cannot adhere to the front nor back-end ratios of 31% and 43%, respectively.
-The HUD can give mortgage lenders leeway to approve borrowers as long as lenders give evidence for significant compensating factors.
-One or more is good enough to qualify borrowers.
+However, there are exceptions that can be made for borrowers who cannot adhere to the front or back-end ratios of 31% and 43%, respectively.
+The HUD can give mortgage lenders leeway to approve borrowers as long as lenders give evidence of significant compensating factors.
+One or more is typically sufficient to qualify borrowers.
 These compensating factors include: